Print

 Instructions

-2. Make the pork marinade.
-Add oyster sauce, half fish sauce, half lime juice, and white pepper in a large mixing bowl.
+2. Make the marinade.
+In a large bowl, mix the oyster sauce, half of the fish sauce, half of the lime juice, and white pepper.

 3. Marinate the pork.
-Add the pork steak to the sauce and marinate for 2 hours.
+Add the pork to the marinade and let it sit for about 2 hours so it absorbs all that flavor.

-4. Grill the meat.
-Remove the meat from the fridge and let it sit at room temp for about 30 minutes.
-Then, grill the pork over medium heat until it is cooked through.
-Mine took about 12 minutes on a gas grill.
-Let the pork rest for about 10 minutes before slicing to allow the heat to distribute evenly and render more meat juices for the salad.
+4. Grill the pork.
+Take the pork out of the fridge and let it sit at room temperature for about 20-30 minutes.
+Grill over medium heat until cooked through, about 10 to 12 minutes depending on thickness.
+Let it rest for 10 minutes before slicing so the juices stay in the meat.

-5. Add the sliced herbs, chili flakes, and the other half of the fish sauce and lime juice in a large mixing bowl.
+5. Start the salad.
+In a large bowl, add the sliced herbs, chili flakes, and the rest of the fish sauce and lime juice.

 Notes

-• Adjust the number of chili flakes according to your spice preference.
+• Adjust the chili flakes to your own heat level.
+You can always add more later.

-• Let the pork marinate for at least 2 hours for optimal flavor.
+• Let the pork marinate for at least 2 hours so the flavor really gets in there.

-• Grill the pork until the internal temperature reaches 175°F for juiciness.
+• Grill the pork until it reaches about 175°F so it stays juicy and not dry.

 • Prep Time: 30